zeek/zeek/examples/httpmonitor/index.rst

 client and a server.
 Most of the time these files are harmless, just images and some other multimedia content, but there are also types of files, specially executable files, that can damage your system.
-We can instruct Bro to create a copy of all files of certain types that it sees using the :ref:`File Analysis Framework <file-analysis-framework>` (introduced with Bro 2.2):
+We can instruct Zeek to create a copy of all files of certain types that it sees using the :ref:`File Analysis Framework <file-analysis-framework>`:

 .. literalinclude:: file_extraction.zeek
    :caption: